gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

                         my_image_overlap = Image()
                         for x in [0, 3]:
                             for y in [0, 3]:
-                                rect = blit_fillrect(2, 2, 5, x, y)
+                                rect = blit_fill_rect(2, 2, 5, x, y)
                                 my_image_overlap = my_image_overlap + rect
                                 display.show(my_image_overlap)
                                 sleep(500)

                 .. tab-item:: Q3

                     Write a function, **rect_overlaps(count=2)**, to return a composite image of a given number of rectangles (default 2) of random size and position, of brightness 9.
 Restrict the width and height to 2 to 4.
-Restrict the topleft to (0,0) to (3,3).
+Restrict the top left to (0,0) to (3,3).
 Display a new composite image every 200ms.

                     .. code-block:: python